Contact Us

 http://localhost:9200 or http://192.168.56.101:9200

-with the end of this article, you have successfully set up Elasticsearch single node cluster.
-In the next few articles, we will try to cover few commands and their setup in the docker container for development environments on local machines.
+at the end of this article, you have successfully set up Elasticsearch single node cluster.
+In the next few articles, we will try to cover a few commands and their setup in the docker container for development environments on local machines.